 Additionally, Virginia requires a casino to have the support of the local community.
 In addition to the above constraints, a casino proposal must pass a local referendum that is adopted no later than Jan.
 1, 2021.

-The bill also contains mechanisms for bringing legal online gambling and sports betting to Virginia.
+The bill also contains mechanisms to establish legal online gambling and sports betting in Virginia.

 The bill reads:

 “Casino gaming” means baccarat, blackjack, twenty-one, poker, craps, dice, slot machines, sports betting, roulette wheels, Klondike tables, punchboards, faro layouts, keno layouts, numbers tickets, push cards, jar tickets, pull tabs, online gaming, and any other activity that is authorized by the Board as a wagering game or device under Chapter 41 (§ 58.1-4100 et seq.).”

 Exactly how online gambling and sports betting would function appears to be left up to the Lottery Board.

 One area already being targeted is Bristol.
 A local group has already pitched bringing a $150 million Bristol Resort and Casino project to the city.
 The casino would occupy the former Bristol Mall, which closed in 2017.

 Bristol isn’t the only potential casino location.
 The Pamunkey Indian Tribe has proposed building a casino in Norfolk.

 If the legislation passes, we can expect to see some large, national casino corporations set their sights on Virginia.